This ultra creamy Vegan Green Bean Casserole is a wholesome take on the classic but is so decadent that you’ll never guess it’s dairy and gluten free!

 - Freshly ground black pepper, to taste

-- Place cashews in a bowl and cover with hot water.
+- Place cashews in a small bowl and cover with hot water.
 Set aside to soak for 30 minutes or overnight.
 (If you have a nutribullet or high speed blender, 10 minutes of soaking is fine.)

 - Spread mixture into prepared dish.
 Top with remaining baked onions.
 Bake at 350F for 20 minutes (if onions are on the crispier side, you can cover with foil for first half of cooking.)
 Serve hot!